-Saying that each of this IT outsourcing models variation has its own pros and cons would a whopping cliche.
+Saying that each of these IT outsourcing models variation has its own pros and cons would be a whopping cliche.
 Those contracts are simply designed for different types of engagements.
-Each one or two of them fit some specific selection criteria.
+Each one or two of them fits some specific selection criteria.
 There are no trade-offs when you need to come up with the right choice of IT outsourcing models.
 Only the wrong and the right choice.
-In general, software development outsourcing models are not the packages of the same service.
+In general, software development outsourcing models are not packages of the same service.
 You can get some perks by paying extra but still get the same base offering.
-Make the wrong choice, and the whole collaboration with the services provider will be ruined and you’ll need to start from scratch.
+Make the wrong choice, and the whole collaboration with the services provider will be ruined, and you’ll need to start from scratch.

-One of the oldest and, probably, the most simple to explain and understand type among IT outsourcing models.
-Time and material model is used when you have the final goal.
+One of the oldest and probably, the most simple to explain and understand types among IT outsourcing models.
+The time and material model is used when you have the final goal.
 This objective might be pretty extensive, like “create and launch software product”.

 The project completes once the customer accepts the final results of the work.
-The and point can be a demo or launch of the software for the end users.
+The endpoint can be a demo or launch of the software for the end users.
 In most cases, such types of outsourcing contracts are not expected to extend.
-The extension or support of the delivered solution are the subjects for another agreement.
+The extension or support of the delivered solution is the subject of another agreement.

 Most of the time and material model definitions say that you need to have a very well-defined development route to start doing this type of outsourcing model.
-If you don’t want to get in trouble of course.
+If you don’t want to get in trouble, of course.
 That is not 100% true.
-You must have heard news about the startups, who had only some administrative staff like CEO, CFO, and enough funding.
+You must have heard the news about the startups that had only some administrative staff like CEO and CFO and enough funding.
 Yet they created and launched popular products with the help of the outsourcing development services provider.
 How did they manage to do that?